travis-ci/docs-travis-ci-com/user/languages/android.md

         - 'google-gdk-license-.+'

-For more flexibility, the licenses can be referenced with regular expressions (using Tcl syntax as `expect` command is used to automatically interact with the interactive prompts).
+For more flexibility, the licenses can also be referenced with regular expressions (using Tcl syntax as `expect` command is used to automatically respond to the interactive prompts).

 ### Pre-installed components